-Obtain a Combative Sports Entertainment Permit for a specific combative sports entertainment event before advertising, holding, conducting, or exhibiting the event.
+- You must obtain your Combative Sports Entertainment Permit for a specific combative sports entertainment event before advertising, holding, conducting, or exhibiting the event.

-- Submit the Application for Combative Sports Entertainment Permit at least 15 full working days before the event.
+- You must submit your application in DELPROS at least 15 full working days before the event.

 Advertising the Event

 All advertisements for an event must prominently display the event’s Permit number.
 If the advertisement is not in writing (e.g., a radio spot), the Permit number must be verbally announced in the advertisement.
 See 28 Del.
 C. §106 (a).

 Information on How to Apply for a License in DELPROS

 All applications are submitted our online system DELPROS.
 We no longer accept paper applications.

 In order to apply for a license or submit a service request, you must first have a DELPROS user account.
 To LOG IN or CREATE a DELPROS (Delaware Professional Regulation Online Services) user account:

 - Click GO on the Apply/Manage a License and Service Requests tile.

 - If you do not have a DELPROS user account, click the REGISTER button on the left side of page for NEW USERS.